is an attribute of the dynamics

 mass will cause a force of equal magnitude but opposite direction on that

-is a physical constant that is the quantum
+is a physical constant that is the

 of action, central in quantum mechanics.